Fork me on GitHub

 Read the rest of this entry »

-Of course, there are lots of other changes, including software list additions, bug fixes and general emulation improvements.
-You can read all about this month’s development adventures in the whatsnew.txt file.
-The source code and 64-bit Windows binary packages are available from the download page.
+That’s all we’ve got time to highlight here, but of course there’s much more.
+You can read about everything that was updated this month in the whatsnew.txt file.
+Source code and 64-bit Windows binary packages are available from the download page.

 Read the rest of this entry »